Skip to main content

 Terminal Leave: You use your CAR days, every 2 days in reserve counting as one day, to stay on payroll and retire off your leave.
 Terminal Leaves may not cross over semesters and you must give your principal at least 30 days notice (OP40) before the start of your leave.

-If both parents work for the DOE, are both eligible for parental leave?
+If both parents work for the DOE, are both eligible for UFT parental leave?

-Both parents are each entitled to six weeks of Paid Parental Leave if they both work for the DOE in UFT-represented titles.
-As of the 2023 contract, this couple may take a total of 12 weeks of Paid Parental Leave, each using their six weeks of parental leave time.
+Both parents are each entitled to six weeks of UFT parental leave if they both work for the DOE in UFT-represented titles.
+In the 2023 DOE-UFT contract, the union fixed a thorny issue with the original 2018 parental leave agreement: When both the parent and the nonbirth parent were UFT-represented employees, they were entitled to a collective total of only six weeks of parental leave.
+Under the updated contract provision, this couple may now take a total of 12 weeks of parental leave.

 The combined 12 weeks of parental leave can run concurrently (six weeks each, at the same time) or consecutively (six weeks for one parent, followed by six weeks for the other parent).
-However, one parent may not donate their leave time to the other to increase one's Paid Parental Leave period beyond six weeks.
+However, one parent may not donate their leave time to the other to increase one's UFT parental leave period beyond six weeks.

 Any time a person is off payroll, their summer pay is reduced accordingly.
 In other words, if you are off payroll for 10% of the school year, your summer pay would be reduced roughly 10%.
-If you are on Parental Leave, this loss is compensated for in the check you receive from the Welfare Fund.
-Any time that you are out on a Childcare Leave, or any time off payroll outside of the 6 weeks of Parental Leave, will result in a vacation pay reduction.
+If you are on a UFT parental leave, this loss is compensated for in the check you receive from the Welfare Fund.
+Any time that you are out on a child care leave, or any time off payroll outside of the six/eight weeks of parental leave, will result in a vacation pay reduction.

 How do I apply for a sabbatical and how much will I be paid?